-The Medical Center has 32 beds and is the only acute care hospital in Randolph County.
-There are several other hospitals that receive a significant share of the community's patients.

-The chart below summarizes hospital services within 60 miles of the Medical Center, as well as more information about each hospital, including its location in relation to Five Rivers Medical Center.
+The Medical Center has 38 beds and is the only acute care hospital in Randolph County.
+The chart below summarizes hospitals that receive a share of the community's patients, as well as more information about each hospital, including location in relation to the Medical Center.